simdjson/simdjson/README.md

 - We do full UTF-8 validation as part of the parsing.
 (Parsers like fastjson, gason and dropbox json11 do not do UTF-8 validation.)
 - We fully validate the numbers.
 (Parsers like gason and ultranjson will accept `[0e+]` as valid JSON.)
 - We validate string content for unescaped characters.
 (Parsers like fastjson and ultrajson accept unescaped line breaks and tags in strings.)
 - The input string is unmodified.
+(Parsers like sajson and RapidJSON overwrite the input string.)

 ## Architecture